How America is distracting itself online: Christmas videos, a celebrity puppy, hexagons and more

 had to bring this back 😊 #fyp♬ original sound - nemanja majstorovic

 Meanwhile, over on TikTok, everyone’s moved on to Christmas.
 The hashtag #holidaytiktok has racked up more than 1.8 billion views, while the simple (and more wide-ranging) #holiday has more than 2.9 billion — most of which seem to be from this year.
 For the most part, this is straight, uncut, Christmas content.
-We’re talking DIY holiday garland how-to videos, gift ideas for dads and more than 3.6 million videos featuring Perry Como’s “It’s Beginning to Look a Lot Like Christmas,” as Vox’s Rebecca Jennings first reported.
+We’re talking DIY holiday garland videos, gift ideas for dads and more than 3.6 million videos featuring Perry Como’s “It’s Beginning to Look a Lot Like Christmas,” as Vox’s Rebecca Jennings first reported.

 Fast forwarding to late December is certainly one way to get over election anxiety.
 After all, we’re fairly confident that we’ll have a president-elect by then.